craftcms/docs/docs/4.x/config/db.md

 ```

 ::: warning
-If you want finer-grain control of Craft’s database connection—or your application uses multiple database servers—you may need to configure the underlying [`db` application component](./app.md#database).
+Finer-grain control of Craft’s database connection is possible by configuring the underlying [`db` application component](./app.md#database).
+This may be necessary if you have specific security requirements, or your app needs to connect to multiple databases.
 :::

 ## Supported Settings